 Step-by-step procedures – Approvals implied at all steps

-- A Proposal to establish a Combined Undergraduate/Graduate Degree Program is prepared according to SUNY Guidelines using Form 3B at SUNY Forms for Academic Program Planning, along with the University at Albany Campus Impact Form (CIF), are directed from the originating departments or committee to the school or college dean(s).
+- A Proposal to establish a Combined Undergraduate/Graduate Degree Program prepared according to SUNY Guidelines using Form 3B at SUNY Forms for Academic Program Planning, along with the University at Albany Campus Impact Form (CIF), are directed from the originating departments or committee to the school or college dean(s).

 - The school or college dean(s) may seek consideration of the Proposal by school/college governance bodies.
 The school/college dean(s) endorse the Proposal and transmit it to the Provost.

-- The Provost forwards the Proposal to the Undergraduate and Graduate Deans for consideration and transmittal to governance.
-The Graduate Dean’s Office will forward the Proposal to (1) the University Planning & Policy Council (UPC) for consideration in regard to (a) harmony with campus mission and (b) resource implications, as well as to the Graduate Academic Council (GAC) for consideration of its academic plan.
+- The Provost forwards the Proposal and CIF to the Undergraduate and Graduate Deans for consideration and transmittal to governance.
+The Graduate Dean’s Office will forward the Proposal and CIF to (1) the University Planning & Policy Council (UPPC) for consideration in regard to (a) harmony with campus mission and (b) resource implications, as well as to the Graduate Academic Council (GAC) for consideration of its academic plan.
 The Undergraduate Dean will similarly forward the Proposal to the Undergraduate Academic Council (UAC) for consideration of its academic plan.

-- Upon approval by UPC, GAC &UAC, the Proposal shall be prepared by the Undergraduate or Graduate Dean’s Office as a bill for joint introduction to the Senate by the three councils.
+- Upon approval by UPPC, GAC &UAC, the Proposal shall be prepared by the Undergraduate or Graduate Dean’s Office as a bill for joint introduction to the Senate by the three councils.

 - Upon Senate approval, the bill will be forwarded to the Provost and President for final campus consideration.